-This Privacy Notice (“Notice”) describes how ARC Pensions Law LLP and its sister company Pension Legacy Trustees Limited, collect and use your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”).
+This Privacy Notice (“Notice”) describes how Arc Pensions Law LLP and its sister company Pension Lawyer Trustee Limited, collect and use your Personal Data in accordance with the data privacy laws of the United Kingdom including their implementation of the EU General Data Protection Regulations (“GDPR”).

 This Notice tells you what Personal Data we collect, why we need it, how we use it and what protections are in place to keep it secure.

-“ARC” “we” “us” and “our” mean ARC Pensions Law LLP and Pensions Legacy Trustees Limited.
+“Arc” “we” “us” and “our” mean Arc Pensions Law LLP and Pension Lawyer Trustee Limited.

 “Personal Data” means information about individuals (including you), and from which such individuals could be identified.

-ARC is not required under the GDPR to appoint a Data Protection Officer and, following a detailed analysis does not consider it appropriate to do so on a voluntary basis.
-ARC has however, appointed a Data Protection Manager, one of its partners Rosalind Connor, (“DPM”) who is responsible for overseeing ARC’s compliance with the GDPR and any other applicable data protection legislation and regulation.
-In addition, Chris Mullen, our Compliance Officer for Legal Practice (“COLP”) oversees compliance with our professional responsibilities and with legislative requirements.
+Arc has however, appointed a Data Protection Manager, one of its partners Rosalind Connor, (“DPM”) who is responsible for overseeing Arc’s compliance with the GDPR and any other applicable data protection legislation and regulation.

 Rosalind Connor, the DPM can be contacted at firstname.lastname@example.org